 • Due to physical distancing guidelines we are currently limiting capacity to 150 people at a time.
 Advanced reservations are available on a first come, first serve basis.

 • All staff and visitors are required to wear face coverings/masks while on the grounds of Como Park Zoo and Conservatory.

 • Posed photography is not allowed at this time.
 This includes family photos, senior photos and wedding photos.
 Please contact our Rentals Office at 651-487-8250 or firstname.lastname@example.org for your available options.

 • This is a one-way walking path that includes the Zoo and Conservatory.

 The reservation process works best in Google Chrome, Firefox, or Microsoft Edge

 Click HERE to visit our FAQ page for more information you’ll want to know before your visit to Como Park Zoo & Conservatory

 Click HERE to View Map

-Since Como Park Zoo & Conservatory temporarily closed on March 16, we have been planning and working to reopen the Zoo & the Marjorie McNeely Conservatory in a responsible manner.
+Como Park Zoo & Conservatory has been planning and working to reopen the Zoo & the Marjorie McNeely Conservatory in a responsible manner.
 We collaborated with our colleagues at other zoos & botanical gardens across the country to develop best practices.
 We have learned — what has worked and what has not — from others that have had the opportunity to reopen.
 We believe we are in the best possible position to welcome you back in a safe and responsible way for not only for you, but for our staff, and animals.

 Where should you go for more information on COVID-19?